browserplus/borg/data/pages/autoupdate/AutoUpdates.md

 ### Supported browsers and platforms

-Currently we support these operating systems:
+Currently we support these operating systems and browsers:

-   * Windows XP
-   * Windows Vista
+   * Windows XP, Windows Vista and Windows 7
+      * Chrome
+      * Firefox 3+
+      * Internet Explorer 6, 7, 8
-   * Windows 7
+      * Safari 4+
-   * Mac OS X 10.4, Tiger (Intel only)
-   * Mac OS X 10.5, Leopard (Intel only)
+   * Mac OS X 10.4, 10.5, 10.6 (Intel Only)
-   * On Mac we support Firefox 2 & 3 and Safari 3, 4, & 5
+      * Chrome
+      * Firefox 3+
+      * Safari 4+

-**NOTE**: On Windows, we support Internet Explorer 6 & 7,and 8.
-Firefox 2 & 3.
-Safari 3, 4 & 5., and have experimental support for Google Chrome.
-We'll continue to get BrowserPlus working in more environments - stay tuned!
+**NOTE**: We'll continue to get BrowserPlus working in more environments - stay tuned!

 ### How can I tell if BrowserPlus is installed?